Sam Ah Chookoon: Background

 Along with Uili Lafaele Junior who is a former Pesega College music teacher, Chookoon has set up a recording studio in Samoa to work with aspiring artists.

 Venues

 He appeared at the Penrith Hotel on October 19, 2019.
 He appeared at the 2020 Tamworth Country Music Festival with his nine-piece band The Western Samoans which is made up of Samoan musicians.

 He is to appear at the 2021 Tamworth Country Music Festival event as part of an International Showcase.

+He appeared at the Tamworth festival in January 2023.

+He was booked to play the 2023 Polyfest in Auckland New Zealand in March, 2023.